 We believe that the interests of the public will be better served if this Committee works cooperatively with federal authorities in this regulatory area.
 In most complaints filed with our Committee it appears that the ministrations of unauthorized representatives are rarely brought before immigration agencies; if they are, defects in the filings and proceedings often already have resulted in irreparable harm to the unwary litigant-victims.
 In a cooperative venture, our Committee will continue to receive complains from attorneys and the public alleging unauthorized practice of law in immigration matters.
 The Committee will then examine the alleged qualifications of the respondent under 8 C.F.R. § 292.1 and his or her compliance with the conditions set forth in the pertinent subsection under which representation is undertaken.
-If a respondent before our Committee is found to be unaccredited or otherwise not permitted to provide representation or services in immigration Review, the local immigration court, the Department of Justice, Executive Office of Citizenship and Immigration Services and Immigration and Customs enforcement asking whether the agencies intend to mandate compliance or whether the federal authorities will cede jurisdiction, in appropriate cases, to the Committee on the Unauthorized Practice of Law.
+If a respondent before our Committee is found to be unaccredited or otherwise not permitted to provide representation or services in immigration matters, the Committee will communicate with Department of Justice, Executive Office for Immigration Review, the local immigration court, the Department of Homeland Security Office of Citizenship and Immigration Services and Immigration and Customs enforcement asking whether the agencies intend to mandate compliance or whether the federal authorities will cede jurisdiction, in appropriate cases, to the Committee on the Unauthorized Practice of Law.